In 2014 Norway’s Constitution Day celebrations were more spectacular than ever before. It was the 200th anniversary of the constitution.

 In 1814 Norway had been ruled by Denmark in a biased formal union for centuries.
 Copenhagen was the strongest part, and the King of Denmark and his cabinet of ministers had ruled the junior member with military means, financial exploitation, appointment of Danes to important civil servant positions and so on.
 Now, the Napoleonic wars was coming to a close, the Danish king had played the wrong horse, Napoleon, and was about to loose Norway in punishment.
 Foresighted Norwegians grabbed the opportunity.

-An election was held during the winter and representatives for a first Norwegian general assembly were appointed.
+They held an election during the winter and appointed representatives for a first Norwegian general assembly.
 They convened at Eidsvoll, an estate north of Oslo, in the beginning of April.
 There the 112 men sat down to draft a constitution, demanding the right for independence.
 They would have to work fast, for rumours coming out of Europe were not in favour of their endeavours.

 Finally, on the 17th of May, the Norwegian Constituent Assembly agreed on the text and signed it formally the next day.